n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 10 - Advent of Cyber 2021.md

 ## Walkthrough

-In this box we are tasked with a basic walkthrough of the various use cases, flags, and outputs of [Nmap](../../../../Tools,%20Binaries,%20and%20Programs/Information%20Gathering/Network%20Reconnaissance/Nmap.md).
+In this box, we are tasked with a basic walkthrough of the various use cases, flags, and outputs of [Nmap](../../../../Tools,%20Binaries,%20and%20Programs/Information%20Gathering/Network%20Reconnaissance/Nmap.md).

 ### Questions-1-3
 [TOC](#TOC)